Panic attacks – as you’ll know, if you’ve ever suffered one – can be very unpleasant.

 I’m not saying you need to feel more of the terror, dizziness, and all of those other panicky feelings.

-But one reason difficult feelings build up into panic levels is because your inner feelings-sensing mechanism has become a bit too rusty and clunky.
+But one reason difficult feelings may build up into extreme panic levels could be because your inner feelings-sensing mechanism has become a bit too rusty and clunky.